submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 this case offers one single Service for all the underlying Pods.

 Like a Deployment, a StatefulSet manages Pods that are based on an identical container spec.
-Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
+Unlike a Deployment, a StatefulSet maintains a sticky identity for each of its Pods.
 StatefulSets are typically used for applications that require stable unique network identifiers, persistent storage, and ordered deployment and scaling.

 ##### 1. Create StatefulSet and headless Service on **cluster3**